cmoncrief/coffeebar/README.md

 ##### Options:

-* `bare` - (boolean) CoffeeScript compiler option which omits the top-level function wrapper if set to true.
+* `bare` - CoffeeScript compiler option which omits the top-level function wrapper if set to true.
-* `minify` - (boolean) Minify output files.
+* `minify` - Minify output files.
 Defaults to false.
-* `output` - (string) The path to the output file.
+* `output` - The path to the output file.
 If the path has a file extension, all files will be joined at that location.
 Otherwise, the path is assumed to be a directory.
-* `silent` - (boolean) Suppress all console output.
+* `silent` - Suppress all console output.
 Defaults to true.
+* `sourceMap` - Generate source maps for output files.
+Not currentl compatible with minification.
+Defaults to false.
 * `watch` - (boolean) Watch all files and directories for changes and recompile automatically.
 Defaults to false.

 ##### Example: